osgeo-oceania/foss4g-sotm-oceania-2020/hubs/hobart/index.md

 | 14:45 - 15:45 | 3 x 20 minute F2F presentations on local projects |
 | 15:45 - 16:00 | Final discussion and wrap-up |

+Our local presenters are:

+* **Tim Bendall** from Esk Mapping, talking about Wrangling Webapps with Wicked Walls of Wiring
+* **Claire Kain** from MRT, talking about Tsunami hazard assessment for eastern Tasmania: A case study of modelling and data analysis using FOSS software
+* **Nick Forbes-Smith** from CSIRO talking about Exploring open statistical data with TerriaJS — integrating SDMX with the open geospatial web

 ## International Keynote Presentations

 See the [programme page](https://2020.foss4g-oceania.org/programme/) for information on who is presenting.